hellocodeM/cpp-coroutine/README.md

 # features
 - the coroutine could be manually yield and resume
-- when yielded, the coroutine could transmit a variable to the caller
+- when yielding, the coroutine could transmit a variable of any type to the caller
-- the coroutine could transmit any type of variable
+- using copy stack to reduce the memory used by coroutine, which is 1928B

 # demo
 ```c++